jeduardo824/map/README.md

 # Database creation

-> The models already have his respective migrations, just run `rake db:migrate` to build the tables on your database.
+> The models already have his respective migrations, just run `rake db:setup` to build the tables on your database.

 # How to run the test suite